AshrithaShaganti/SmartLoanAI/README.md

 | Polynomial | 83.7% | 17 | 3 |
 | RBF | 82.9% | **15 (Lowest)** | 6 |

+This highlights the importance of optimizing for **business risk** rather than raw accuracy.

 Although Linear had slightly higher accuracy, **RBF was chosen** because it approves **fewer risky customers**, which is critical in financial systems.

 ---